Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 ![profile1.png](/manual/inputshaping/profile1.png =800x)
 # Introduction

 RepRapFirmware 3.3 and later include support for connecting accelerometers.
-The primary purpose is to identify the ringing frequencies of the mechanics so that DAA and in future other forms of input shaping can be used to reducing ringing.
+The primary purpose is to identify the ringing frequencies of the mechanics so that input shaping can be tuned to reducing ringing.

 # Supported hardware